 - You workout and gain muscle.
 Let’s say you lose 1 lbs of fat and at the same time, you gain 1 lbs of muscle.
 Therefore, on the scale level, your body weight remains the same.

-It’s also important to know the “whoosh effect” when it comes to weight loss.
+It’s also important to know the whoosh effect on keto when it comes to weight loss.
 It can be possible to retain water when you lose fat, and then all of a sudden your body decides to drop that water weight.

 When it comes to weight loss, you need to look at the overall trend, not just at one specific point.
 As long as the trajectory is going downwards, you will succeed over the long term, regardless of the fluctuations.

-Here’s a visual presentation of someone’s weight loss over time:
+Here’s a visual presentation of a typical keto weight loss chart over time:

 As you can see, the weight loss progress is not a straight line.
 Someday it stays the same, someday it goes up and down.